 Want to hear about the coolest new attraction a short ride from Jerusalem?
-Something that will be added to your bucket list.
+Something to add to your bucket list?
 Noam Bedein from the Dead Sea Revival Project tells us about the new boat excursions on the Dead Sea featuring the natural beauty of the salt formations.

 Learn about his work as a photojournalist & an environmentalist.
 Originally recorded for BITE SIZE with Yoni Pollak on the Nachum Segal Network.

 The Dead Sea is the lowest place on Earth and now, thanks to the Dead Sea Revival Project, you can explore it by boat.
 We spoke to the founder Noam Bedein after following his stunning pictures of the Dead Sea’s salt formations on Facebook and Instagram.